camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 # Task Listener

 A task listener is used to execute custom Java logic or an expression upon the occurrence of a certain task-related event.
 It can only be added in the process definition as a child element of a user task.
-Note that this also must happen as a child of the BPMN 2.0 extensionElements and in the camunda namespace, since a task listener is a construct specifically for the camunda engine.
+Note that this also must happen as a child of the BPMN 2.0 extensionElements and in the Camunda namespace, since a task listener is a construct specifically for the Camunda engine.

 ```xml
   <userTask id="myTask" name="My Task" >